kcccr123/FigureAggregator/README.md

 ## About The Project
 Personal learning project for Full-stack development.

 Using Puppeteer, product data from various online stores is autonomously scraped at scheduled intervals in a cloud-based environment hosted on Heroku.

-The data is stored in a MySQL database on the same platform, allowing the website to dynamically retrieve and display relevant information to users.
+Express.js is employed to build the server-side framework, handling API requests, user sessions, and dynamic content delivery.
+The scraped data is stored in a MySQL database on Heroku, allowing the website to retrieve and display updated product information.

-Website includes basic search functions and filters for ease of browsing.
+The website features basic search functions and filters, enhancing user experience and making it easy for visitors to browse and find products.

 ### Built With